Polycademy/SnapSearch/README.md

 When an object is missing based on a dynamic page that uses ids.
 The server side cannot know if the object is missing unless it implements object checking logic.
 This becomes harder to synchronise.
 On the client side, your object checking logic will check if the object exists, and if it doesn't it'll show a dynamic 404 state on the page.
 However by this time, a 200 status code has already been returned from the server side.
 In this case, a human client will see a 404 page easily and not be bothered by the 200 status code.
 However for machine clients such as search engines, this is a big problem.
 The solution to this, is to implement the object checking logic, OR use snapsearch's meta tag commands.

+Load testing: http://jmeter.apache.org/ or Apache Bench (but for only cached requests!)